inko-lang/inko/README.md

 1. `cargo build --release` in the `vm/` directory
 1. `make release RUSTFLAGS=""` in the `vm/` directory

-Fortunately, pretty much all Intel and AMD x86-64 CPUs since 2010 have AES-NI support, so disabling this is rarely necessary.
+Pretty much all Intel and AMD x86-64 CPUs since 2010 have AES-NI support, so it's unlikely you'll need to disable AES-NI support.

 ## Installation